MuxZeroNet/zerolib/docs/reference/protocol.packets.rst

     Its response packet is a :class:`Predicate`.

+.. |port| replace:: the port number which the sender would like you to check.

 .. class:: CheckPort(Packet):

     Unpacked ``actionCheckport`` packet that asks the client to check the sender's port status.

-    :var int port: the port number which the sender wants you to check.
+    :var int port: |port|

 .. class:: RespPort(Packet)